tfpk/lifetimekata/exercises/07_special_lifetimes/README.md

 Your task is to replace every occurance of the lifetimes `'a` and `'b` with either `'_` or `'static`, and to ensure your code still compiles.

+### Footnote on Out of Date Information
+  * [ ]
+The Rust Edition Guide previously contained a section about anonymous lifetimes.
+The most popular google result is now [this article](https://yegeun542.github.io/rust-edition-guide-ko/rust-2018/ownership-and-lifetimes/the-anonymous-lifetime.html) but I recommend disregarding it, as it is out of date information.